stan-dot/silver-octo-fiesta/reports/diss2/notes-in-order.md

 move multi-reply vs unique into literature review

-3.4 requiremnets design decisions to be taken - need to move into 4

-6.2 into literature overview
+3.4 requiremnets design decisions to be taken - need to move into 4 6.2 into literature overview

-# list of functionalities
-- interfacing with argdown etc
-- games design
-- data formay at output

-# general

 # introductio
 exploratory proejct, both theoretical and practical difficulties